-On your first visit, you'll have a CT scan.
+On your first visit, you will have a CT (Computed Tomography) scan.
 This will allow our experts to plan your radiotherapy treatment.

 After your scan, your radiation therapist will ask for your permission to place permanent, freckle-sized ink marks on your skin.
 They will then use these marks during your treatment to position the lasers.
 3 marks are usually enough.